-The ACT Government supports access to the arts for all Canberrans, including Aboriginal and Torres Strait Islander peoples.
+The ACT Government understands the vital contribution that Aboriginal and Torres Strait Islander arts and culture make to the identity and vibrancy of our city.
 The ACT Government acknowledges the Ngunnawal people as the traditional custodians of the ACT and surrounding areas.

-The ACT is home to a number of award-winning Aboriginal and Torres Strait Islander artists, including Jenni Kemarre Martiniello who won a Fellowship at the National Indigenous Art Awards.
+The ACT is home to significant Aboriginal and Torres Strait Islander artists, including Jenni Kemarre Martiniello winner of a Fellowship at the National Indigenous Art Awards.

 Aboriginal and Torres Strait Islander Arts Engagement